ctmann/sf133/README.md

 OMB_ACCOUNT cuts off long titles (as "Medicare-Eligible REtiree Health Fund Contribution, National Gua")

+When FY1 is NA, one year money is implied (FY1 should be same as FY2)

 ## Questions
-* How can an account have no begin year, and "X" end year?
-(Non financing account?)
+* No-Year Money: How can an account have no begin year, and "X" end year?
+How to track no year money with no begin year?